alexandrecuer/Bus/README.md

 It has been tested with two configurations, corresponding to my needs :
 - one DS2438
 - one DS2438 and one DS18B20<br>

 In all cases, an analog humidity sensor HIH4000 (Honeywell International Inc.) was connected to the DS2438 VAD input

 Anyway it should work with more than 2 devices on the bus

 Please note that you need to install the OneWire library first in your arduino library directory

-You can find various PCB designs in the PCB subdirectory in order to construct your own single wire Bus
+You can find various PCB designs in the <a href=PCB>PCB subdirectory</a> in order to construct your own single wire Bus

 # Usage